duglin/knregistry/README.md

 show-off using a non-traditional serverless workload.
-Granted, it would have been nice if the Registry supported scaling while using a shared Volume to make the point that Knative should support generic Volumes, but if we really wanted to scale things we could have used an external storage service as described in their [docs](https://docs.docker.com/registry/deploying/).
+Granted, it would have been nice if the Registry supported scaling while using a shared Volume to make the point that Knative should support generic Volumes, but if I really wanted to scale things I could have used an external storage service as described in their [docs](https://docs.docker.com/registry/deploying/).